akhealth/DevSecOpsMvp/hybrid-connection/README.md

 - https://blogs.msdn.microsoft.com/waws/2017/06/30/things-you-should-know-web-apps-and-hybrid-connections/#WhiteList

 ### Hybrid

-Machine w/ HCM must whitelist **both**:
+Machine w/ HCM must whitelist **all of**:

-1. "Service Bus endpoint URL" : find this value in the HCM details screen labeld as "Service Bus Endpoint" (`sqlserverservicebus.servicebus.windows.net` for our demo)
+1. "Service Bus endpoint URL" : find this value in the HCM details screen labeled as "Service Bus Endpoint" (`sqlserverservicebus.servicebus.windows.net` for our demo)

 2. "Service Bus Gateways" : these are 128 different servers.
 See discussion at "things you should know" link above.
 128 different whitelists will have to be added for `G0-prod-[stamp]-010-sb.servicebus.windows.net` -> `G127-prod-[stamp]-010-sb.servicebus.windows.net`.
 (Hopefully we can use wildcards!?). `[stamp]` can be found with `nslookup`, again see doc above.

+3. "Azure IP Address" : find this value in the HCM details screen labeled "Azure IP Address"

 Note: various Hybrid docs mention that HCM must have "outbound access to Azure over ports 80 and 443" -- this is the same requirement we are dealing with here.